-It is a violation of this policy to retaliate against any employee or other individual who has complained of workplace violence.
+It is a violation of this policy to retaliate against any employee or other individual who hascomplained of workplace violence.
 Intimidation, coercion, threats, reprisal, or other forms of discrimination directed at an individual who has complained of workplace violence is prohibited.
 Any employee who is found to have committed an act of retaliation will be subject to disciplinary action.
 Acts of retaliation should be reported immediately and willbe promptly investigated.

 XLIV.
-Sexual Harassment Policy
+Sexual Harassment Policy Introduction

-Introduction

 The City of Lockport is committed to maintaining a workplace free from sexual harassment.
 Sexual harassment is a form of workplace discrimination.
-All employees arerequired to work in a manner that prevents sexual harassment in the workplace.
+All employees are required to work in a manner that prevents sexual harassment in the workplace.
 This Policy is one component of the City of Lockport's commitment to a discrimination-free work environment.
-Sexual harassment is against the law2 and all employees have a legalright to a workplace free from sexual harassment and employees are urged to report sexual harassment by filing a complaint internally with the City of Lockport.
+Sexual harassment is against the law2 and all employees have a legal right to a workplace free from sexual harassment and employees are urged to report sexual harassment by filing a complaint internally with the City of Lockport.
 Employees can also file a complaint with a government agency or in court under federal, state or localantidiscrimination laws.

-2 While this policy specifically addresses sexual harassment, harassment because of and discrimination against persons of all protected classes is prohibited.
+protected classes is prohibited.
 In New York State, such classes include age, race, creed, color, national origin, sexual orientation, military status, sex, disability, marital status, domestic violence victim status, gender identity and criminal history.